 In addition to that NHTSA determination, the "One National Program" rule rescinds a Clean Air Act waiver, granted by EPA, that allows California to set its own GHG tailpipe emission standards and implement a ZEV program.
 The rule also makes a determination that, even if California's waiver is valid, other states (such as Maryland) cannot take advantage of it by adopting California's standards themselves.
 On November 15, 2019, the OAG joined California, 21 other states, and three cities in petitioning the D.C.
 Circuit for review of EPA's waiver determinations.
 The same petition also included a protective challenge to NHTSA's determination discussed above, in the event that jurisdiction is found lacking in the district court.
 Briefing in the D.C.
-Circuit case is complete, with oral argument not yet scheduled.
+Circuit case is complete.
+That case has been placed in abeyance while EPA and NHTSA consider whether to withdraw or modify their respective components of the "One National Program" rule.